Ebazhanov/linkedin-skill-assessments-quizzes/autodesk-maya/autodesk-maya-quiz.md

 - [x] frustum
 - [ ] gate mask

-[Warning] Just be carefull.
+[Warning] Just be careful.
 Because in this question, they have been asking about "pyramid shape" but also they show the "gate mask".
 [Reference](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-C092B9DA-C523-4566-9209-ACCBFAEE8285)

 #### Q10.
 Which of these images shows a Bezier curve?